knowledgeboard/knowledgeboard.github.io/templates/blog.md

 so much, it's just great in there!

 Planned One Pace with A. We've talked for a few hours yesterday xD Love <3

+### 2024-06-05 23:43

+Back from gym after legs, my back still hurts from last Friday, but managed to do pretty nice squats as always xD Did a few sets of 5s with 120/130kg jsut to see what the weight does to the back and it was completely fine!
+Love this kind of bodybuilding style and it shows NOW!

+McDonald's on the way back and talk with A. for a bit :) All feels alright.

+Work has been stale now.
+All the meetings about magnet safety, I'm prepared for the tests so hopefully we'll managed to do it in time before I need to leave... still can't find any place.